phantomdullbooth/romanizer/README.md

 — example: DECEMBER XXIII, MMXIX

 #### Notes
-* I like Jupiter; uses IV for 4 instead of less conventional IIII
+* Uses IV for 4.
+Isn't that the standard way of writing 4?
+Yes, but it's also the symbol for Jupiter, so sometimes you might see IIII instead.
+I like Jupiter.
+I like the number 4.
+No need IV change.